OpenGradient/BitQuant/README.md

   - Cross-chain portfolio management
   - Any custom DeFi or analytics workflow

-> **Tip:** Agents are modular and can be combined, routed, or extended to suit your specific use case.
+> **Tip:** Agents are modular and can be combined or extended to suit your specific use case.
 See the `agent/` directory and templates for examples and customization.

 ---